 How do you get a business credit card?

 The process for applying for a business credit card is pretty similar to the process of applying for a consumer card.
-Start by researching the best small business credit cards to find the right one for you.
-Consider the points we talked about above, such as each card's rewards, interest rate, and fine print.
+Start by using our business card comparison tool to find the right one for you.
+Consider the points we talked about above, such as each card’s rewards, interest rate, and fine print.